stefanofa/awesome/TOPICS.md

 *   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A JavaScript / TypeScript / Python / C# / PHP cryptocurrency trading API with support for more than 100 bitcoin/altcoin exchanges

+*   [OffcierCia/ultimate-defi-research-base](https://github.com/OffcierCia/ultimate-defi-research-base) - Here we collect and discuss the best DeFI & Blockchain researches and tools.
+Feel free to DM me on Twitter or open pool request.

 ## e-commerce

 *   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A JavaScript / TypeScript / Python / C# / PHP cryptocurrency trading API with support for more than 100 bitcoin/altcoin exchanges